This is the multi-page printable view of this section. Click here to print.

 Official docs: https://clickhouse.com/docs/en/guides/sre/keeper/clickhouse-keeper/

-Clickhouse-keeper still need to be started additionally on few nodes (similar to ’normal’ zookeeper) and speaks normal zookeeper protocol - needed to simplify A/B tests with real zookeeper.
+ClickHouse-keeper still need to be started additionally on few nodes (similar to ’normal’ zookeeper) and speaks normal zookeeper protocol - needed to simplify A/B tests with real zookeeper.

 To test that you need to run 3 instances of clickhouse-server (which will mimic zookeeper) with an extra config like that: